sourcegraph/handbook/content/departments/engineering/design/index.md

 - **Advocate for and ship design outcomes that align with our [product design principles](./product_design_principles.md).**
 - **Improve Sourcegraph’s velocity by helping to ship more usable and delightful features in the first iteration.** Design often means more time up-front, but this reduces time-consuming rewrites, refactors, and technical and design debt that occurs when changes are made during development or after releases.
 - **Complete goals owned by our teams.** We’re successful when each of us is able to complete our goals in a sustainable way, while also contributing to the design team culture and rituals.

+## Design team goals

+Our [design team goals](./goals/index.md) set out our direction and priorities over the next 3-6 months.

 ## How we work